Responsibilities and Expectations

 It is your responsibility to keep track of your hours and alert the Clerkship Director if you are being expected to work more than the allotted hours and days.
 Given the structure of our clerkship and absence of night call responsibility, this should not be an issue.
 But, we take it very seriously if the problem arises.

 Students must notify the supervising attending and clerkship coordinator (Kathy Pipkins 265-0230).
-If a student is unable to contact the clerkship coordinator, they should notify the staff in COMCEC.
-If the absence is of greater duration than a single day (including missed days that are not back to back), the staff in COMCEC (352-273-8573) must be notified in addition to the course director or supervising attending and clerkship coordinator.
-If the absence occurs while in Jacksonville on a clinical rotation, the Office of Educational Affairs (904-549-5128) in Jacksonville must be notified in addition to COMCEC.
+If a student is unable to contact the clerkship coordinator, they should notify the staff in COMCEC and the clerkship director.
+If the absence is of greater duration than a single day (including missed days that are not back to back), the staff in COMCEC (352-273-8573) must be notified in addition to the clerkship director or supervising attending and clerkship coordinator.
+If the absence occurs while in Jacksonville on a clinical rotation, the Office of Educational Affairs (904-549-5128) in Jacksonville must be notified in addition to COMCEC and the clerkship director.